 "Alpha-GPC" is a choline form.
 Choline, in turn, is a precursor for the "acetylcholine" neurotransmitter.

 In some subgroups of the population, a whopping 95% don't meet their daily choline needs through diet (85).

-Hence, including choline into Qualia Focus is a great choice because so many people are under consuming choline.
+Hence, including choline into Qualia Mind Essentials is a great choice because so many people are under consuming choline.

 Verdict: excellent ingredient that has huge implications for all-round cognitive performance.
 Dosage is very good.

 "Phenylalanine" is an "amino acid".
 Amino acids are building blocks of proteins.

 Additionally, phenylalanine may also boost your mood and lower your risk of depression (92; 93; 94).
 In fact, sometimes depression is treated just as well with phenylalanine than regular antidepressants.